tempse/tuwien-thesis-coverpage-template/README.md

 > If you want to make further changes to the title page (e.g., adapt the text to the gender of the author/supervisor/...), the above definitions will not suffice and you have to find the corresponding locations in the document.

+## Compiling the titlepage

+In a bash terminal, run `latexmk -pvc -pdf -lualatex main.tex` for optimal results.

 ## Contributing

 Improvements to this template are always welcome!
 Feel free to open a pull request or an issue anytime.